dboris/camlkit/README.md

 ## Project status

-The project is in active development but is still experimental.
+The project is in active development and is still experimental.
 It can be considered at the alpha stage.
 If you are an early adopter, keep in mind that the API is subject to change.